geofrancis/ESP-Serial-Bridge/README.md

 # Yuri's Notes

-This fork is compatible with both the ESP32 and ESP8266.
+This fork is compatible with both the ESP32

-Because the ESP8266 has some idiosyncrasies with its hardware serial ports, I used SoftwareSerial to implement the ESP8266 bridge.
-It is limited to ~115200 baud and will likely prove less reliable than an ESP32. `BLUETOOTH` (hardware limitation) and `PROTOCOL_UDP` (software limitation) are not available on the ESP8266.

 As is, the sketch will compile, build, and upload without errors for the ESP32.
 Edit `config.h` to configure and build for ESP8266.

 There are many configurable parameters in `config.h`.
 Edit to suit your needs - inline comments should provide clarity.